How are my rates calculated?

 How often are properties valued?

 The Valuation of Land Act 1960 requires all properties within Victoria to be revalued on an annual basis.
-Your property’s Level of Value date for the 2022/23 Rates and Valuation Notices are based on 1 January 2022 level of value.
+Your property’s valuation is based at 1 January each year.

 What happens if I disagree with my rates valuation?